raghavm1/raghavm1.github.io/docs/whoami/moi.md

 # `whoami`

-I'm Raghav, a grad student in Computer Science @ NYU's [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/).
-I most recently worked as a solutions engineer at [Squirro](https://squirro.com/).
-I'm an [NTU (Nanyang Technological University)](https://www.ntu.edu.sg/) graduate where I majored in Computer Engineering.
-I enjoy developing software using my full-stack development and data science skills.
+I'm Raghav, a Machine Learning engineer at Google who went to grad school @ NYU's [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/).
+Here, I studied Computer Science.
+I'm also an [NTU (Nanyang Technological University)](https://www.ntu.edu.sg/) graduate where I majored in Computer Engineering.
+I enjoy building ML models, analyzing data and developing software.

-I'm currently engaged in independent NLP research under Prof. Ataman.

-In addition to my corporate experience, I have research experience in Time Series Forecasting.
+In addition to my corporate experience, I have research experience in NLP as well as Time Series Forecasting.
 Learn more about my research [here](/research)

 ## 🎓Education